 When you truly understand how your customers feel about your business, you can adjust your marketing and operations to better accommodate customer needs—so they’ll be more satisfied with their experience and more likely to have a positive impression of your business, products, and services.

 When you’re ready to create a survey and distribute it to customers, you’ll need to find the right survey tools for your business.
 The right tools can help you create customisable online survey platforms that allow you to input questions and response options, creating an experience tailored for a chosen audience.

 What should you look for in a survey tool or survey software?
 Here are some features and functionalities you might want:

-Customization: Updating the look and feel of your survey—even aligning the colors and fonts with your branding--can result in more respondents completing your survey.
-Some survey tools even allow you to personalize the survey for each customer.
+Customisation: Updating the look and feel of your survey—even aligning the colours and fonts with your branding—can result in more respondents completing your survey.
+Some survey tools even allow you to personalise the survey for each customer.

 Accessibility: Make sure your survey tools accommodate people with varying hearing, sight, mobility, and cognitive abilities.
 For example, when you have respondents who might use assistive devices like screen readers, it’s important to use software that meets web accessibility standards.

 Varied response types: To get the most granular information from your survey, you might want a survey tool that lets you use different response types, such as multiple choice answers, grid/matrix answers, and text boxes.

 Multi-language capabilities: Some tools allow you to add multiple languages to your surveys.
 This gives you the ability to reach your respondents in the language they’re most comfortable using, while still collecting all your data in one place.

 Application integrations: A survey application that plays well with business applications you already use can help automatically collect data from your surveys and send it to your preferred analysis tools, enable you to share real-time statistics within your organisation, and automate survey invitation delivery.